KoenBrouwer/react-usetoggle/README.md

 ### Usage:

+    const [state, toggleState] = useToggle(); // defaults to false

+You can also give it another default initial state:

     const [state, toggleState] = useToggle(true); // defaults to true

 If you don't give it a default value, it will default to `false`, or the boolean you feed it.